RedHatInsights/insights-chrome/README.md

 - Standard header and navigation
 - Base CSS/style
-- A JavaScript library for interacting with Insights Chrome
+- A Javascript library for interacting with Insights Chrome

 For more detailed information about chrome and what it provides, [look through the detailed documentation](https://github.com/redhatinsights/insights-chrome/tree/master/docs).